RussTheAerialist/RussellHay/content/blog/writing/writing-group.md

 ## Receiving Critiques

 Your work needs to stand on its own.
-No preface speech, and you should remain quiet until the very end of your piece's round of critiquing.
+No preface speech, and you should remain quiet until the very end of your piece's round of critiquing, unless asked direct questions, and then you should answer as directly as possible.
+Avoid the pitfall of trying to provide explanation.
+Your work should stand by the words on the page, not your explanation.
+Take note of all questions, because there is something you be learned from the questions asked.

 Make notes while you listen to the critique.
 If something is unclear about the feedback, make a note, take your own notes as you process the critique even if your first reaction is "that's stupid."
 Try to understand why the person is saying the things they are saying.